Mounia Akl

 Mounia Akl (مونيا عقل) is a Lebanese actress, screenwriter, and director.
 She is perhaps best known for her film Costa Brava, Lebanon, which premiered at the 2021 Venice Film Festival.

 Early life

 Akl was born in Lebanon.
-She received a bachelor's degree in archtitecture from the Lebanese Academy of Fine Arts (ALBA) and a master of fine arts in directing from Columbia University.
+She received a bachelor's degree in Architecture from the Lebanese Academy of Fine Arts (ALBA) and a master of Fine Arts in directing from Columbia University.

 Career

 In 2011, she along with Cyril Aris created Beirut I Love You, a Lebanese television/web-series.
 She has since written and or directed several shorts, television episodes, and one feature-length film, Costa Brava, Lebanon.
-In July 2024, it was announced that Akl will direct three episodes of the upcoming Netflix series House of Guinness.
+In 2024, Alk directed the final three episodes of season 1 of Netflix series House of Guinness.
 In March 2025, she was selected for TorinoFilmLab’s ScriptLab 2025.

 Personal life

 Akl splits her time between London and New York City.